rapidwebltd/upfront-child-theme-documentation/README.md

 So far, we have:

-* (File Structure)[file-structure.md] - A description of the file structure and the main files/directories that are contained within a typical Upfront child theme.
+* [File Structure](file-structure.md) - A description of the file structure and the main files/directories that are contained within a typical Upfront child theme.